ddoa/dea-code-examples/exercises/cdi/README.md

 4. First we start with CDI'ing the Servlet, we deal with the REST resource later.

-5. Change all tight coupled dependencies for the ViewItems Servlet, ItemService and ItemDAO to interfaces annotated with ```@Inject```.
+5. Change all tight coupled dependencies (use attribute/field injection) for the ViewItems Servlet, ItemService and ItemDAO to interfaces annotated with ```@Inject```.
 Rebuild the app, run TomEE and visit [Servlet](http://localhost:8080/viewItems) to test the Servlet.

 6. To use CDI in combination with Jersey is just as easy.
 Change all tight coupled dependencies for the REST Resource to interfaces annotated with ```@Inject```.
 Rebuild the app, run Tomcat and visit [Servlet](http://localhost:8080/rest/items) to test the REST Resource.